 ECONOMIC CONDITIONS & VULNERABILITY BEFORE THE WAR

-Economically, the interwar years were difficult.
+The interwar years were economically difficult.
 Crop yields were inconsistent.
 Imported goods were expensive.
 Government taxes were heavy.
 Many families relied on seasonal work in cities or migrant labour abroad.
 By 1939, the threat of war loomed over an already strained economy.

 Young men felt the pressure acutely.
 Many had served in the Greek army during the 1930s, experiencing discrimination based on language or origin.
 When mobilization orders came in October 1940, Macedonian villagers marched to the front with mixed feelings—some resigned, some bitter, all uncertain about what awaited them.